 - monterey jack cheese.
 Melts slightly when added to the warm beef, giving a creamy finish.
 Cheddar works as an alternative.

 - ketchup.
-Adds sweetness and tang to balance the flavors, use homemade or a low sugar brand.
+Adds sweetness and tang to balance the flavors, use homemade ketchup or a low sugar brand.

 How to Make Cheeseburger Salad: